iterative/dvc.org/content/docs/user-guide/pipelines/running-pipelines.md

 ## Pull Missing Data

+By default, DVC expects that all data to run the pipeline is available locally.
+Any missing data will be considered deleted and may cause the pipeline to fail.
 `--pull` will download missing dependencies (and will download the cached outputs of previous runs saved in the [run cache]), so you don't need to pull all data for your project before running the pipeline. `--allow-missing` will